Alifast22/Car-rental-system/README.md

 Tools & Techniques:
 The language used will be C and for IDE Visual Studio 2019 will primarily be used.
 Filing will be used in order to store the data.
-Schedule:
-To be submitted one week before the final exam of the fall 2020 semester.

-3. Accept
-4. Reject

-Course Teacher: Basit Ali/Humza/Anaum/Kariz Signature